AMWA-TV/is-05/docs/Controllers.md

 The Controller MUST implement connection management according to the [APIs section](APIs.md) of this specification.

 The Controller MUST be able to perform an immediate activation between a specified Sender and Receiver via the IS-05 Connection API.

 The Controller MUST allow removal of active connections via the IS-05 Connection API.

 The Controller MUST monitor and update the connection status of all registered Devices.
 For instance:
 * The Controller MUST identify that a connection to a Receiver has been activated.
 * The Controller MUST identify the Sender connected to that Receiver.
-* The Controller MUST Identify when the Receiver connection has been deactivated.
+* The Controller MUST identify when the Receiver connection has been deactivated.

 Where making requests to a large number or Senders/Receivers on the same Device, Controllers SHOULD make use of the `/bulk` endpoint to bundle them into a single request.

-When altering the transport parameters in the `/staged` endpoint, the Controller SHOULD check the `/constraints` endpoint to check the available choices of parameters accepted by a particular sender and receiver.
+When altering the transport parameters in the `/staged` endpoint, the Controller SHOULD check the `/constraints` endpoint for the available choices of parameters accepted by the particular Sender and Receiver.

 When `PATCH`ing to the transport parameters, parameters could possibly have changed since the last `GET`.
-Therefore the Controller SHOULD set parameters that are important for a connection (e.g `master_enable`/`rtp_enable`) in the `PATCH` request, even if the Controller believes they are already set as required.
+Therefore the Controller SHOULD set parameters that are important for a connection (e.g. `master_enable` and `rtp_enable`) in the `PATCH` request, even if the Controller believes they are already set as required.

 When connecting a Receiver to an NMOS Sender, the Controller SHOULD communicate the Sender UUID to the receiver using the `sender_id` parameter of the `/staged` endpoint.